Reducing EEG Artifacts during a Home Study

 You’re probably aware of electronic interference coming from the usual suspects.
 Are you frequently checking if interference isn’t coming from other sources?

 Water can not only cause interference, but it can be a safety risk, depending on the equipment.
 Showering or bathing during a study is prohibited.
 The patient also shouldn’t be fidgeting with their amplifier, head wrap, or electrodes in any way.
 When they think they aren’t being monitored they might create artifacts - even by accident.
-This goes back to having a quality headwrap as you begin the study.
+This goes back to the importance of having a quality EEG headwrap as you begin the study.
+The less swaying the wires do, the more comfortable the patient will be and your study quality will not be compromised by noise.
 It can make such a big difference!

 Pets can cause interference when they are being petted on a patient’s lap.
 Invisible fence collars or other electronic transmitting devices pets might be wearing could be an unexpected problem as they wander from room to room.
 Don’t let Fido be the culprit behind the unnecessary artifacts in your waveforms.
 Basically, if it’s an electronic device or can conduct electricity, consider the effect it could have on your EEG study.